Mistakes to Avoid Reduce Returns

 Not Specifying Units

 Missing "inches" or "cm" labels, leaving customers guessing.
+38 what?
+Inches?
+Centimeters?
+International customers are especially confused.

 3